Top 10 Best iPhone X Wallet Cases: Which Is Right for You?

 10. Flyee Slim Folio iPhone X Wallet Case

-For under $10, the Flyee offers an incredible value for those needing a new iPhone X case and a slimmed down wallet.
+For under $10, the Flyee offers an incredible value for those who need a new iPhone X case and a slimmed down wallet.

-Its folio cover offers a place to store credit cards, an ID, and cash, while protecting your screen from scratches and scuffs.
+Its folio cover offers a place to store several credit cards, an ID, and cash, while protecting your screen from scratches and scuffs.

 Buy the Flyee Slim Folio iPhone X Wallet Case here.